sahilbhosale63/Learn_ML_In_100_Days/README.md

 **Today's Progress:** Learned about Expectation of Binomial random variables and Poisson Random Variable in probability.

 **Thought:** Will cover the remaining mean in upcoming days.

+# Day 35

+**Today's Progress:** Learned about Expectation of poisson random variables and continuous Random Variable and Random Variable in probability.

+**Thought:** learned only three topics